 Swindoll Tower (built in 2002) is a 10-story gated apartment complex that offers both one-bedroom apartments with a study and two-bedroom apartments to married students with or without children and single students with children.
-Amenities include adult and child swimming pools, a community room featuring a small kitchen for social functions, game and conversation areas, an indoor playroom for residents' children, a group study room, and a resource library.
+Amenities include adult and child swimming pools, a community room featuring a small kitchen for social functions, game and conversation areas, a group study room, and a resource library.
 Laundry facilities are available on each floor.
-In addition to the pools, the courtyard offers a small grassy area for play, grills, a porch, and picnic tables with benches spread throughout the area.Wifi is available in select areas of the 1st floor.
+In addition to the pools, the courtyard offers a small grassy area for play, grills, a porch, and picnic tables with benches spread throughout the area.
+DTS guest and student Wifi is available in select areas of the 1st floor.